-Ever wonder how paper is recycled?
-In this mini unit study, you will find fun activities to learn all about how paper is recycled and other fun ways to teach recycling.
-It’s perfect for Earth Day!
+Ever wonder how paper is recycled or how to make recycled paper at home?
+In this mini thematic unit, you will find fun activities to learn all about making paper with kids and other fun ways to teach recycling.
+It’s perfect for an Earth Day theme!

-For this project, you will make your own recycled paper from cardboard egg cartons.
+For this project, you will make your own recycled paper from cardboard egg cartons and kids will learn how recycled paper is made by making it themselves!

 This post contains affiliate links for your convenience.